 The first place to start is with Playgrounds and the Swift REPL, where you can learn by playing with Swift's features in an environment that won't mess up any in-flight apps, and without the need to create any full testing iOS or OS X project.

-- iBook: The Swift Programming Language (Apple)
+- The Swift Programming Language (Swift 5.5 edition)

-What Swift means for enterprises and developers
+What does Swift mean for enterprises and developers?

-Swift is an open source language that is being adopted at a very rapid pace.
-It allows developers to prototype and write iOS, OS X, and other Apple platform apps faster and with fewer bugs and crashes than ever before.
+Swift is an open-source language that is being adopted at a very rapid pace.
+It allows developers to prototype and write iOS, OS X and other Apple platform apps faster and with fewer bugs and crashes than ever before.

 This is significant for enterprises, especially businesses that have made investments in Apple's platforms, and investments in developing their own B2B/enterprise apps, because keeping those apps up to date has never been easier.